Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Donating through Gift Aid means we can claim an extra 25p for every £1 you donate to our life-changing research.
 It won’t cost you any extra but will make a big difference to what we can achieve with your support.
 Please note, you must be a UK taxpayer to enable us to claim Gift Aid.

-We're pleased to announce that Garmin has become the official sponsor of our sporting events for the next three years, which also includes the Treble Challenge.
+We're pleased that Garmin are the official sponsors of our sporting events for the next two years, which also includes the Treble Challenge.
 We will work together to help reduce people’s risk of developing dementia by encouraging them to make positive lifestyle changes.

-everydayhero is the platform that's the home of our Cycling Down Dementia website and fundraising pages.
-We've been working with everydayhero for a number of years on our virtual events.
-JustGiving is a sister platform to everydayhero and they are both products of Blackbaud.
+JustGiving is the platform that's the home of our Treble Challenge website and fundraising pages.
+We've been working with JustGiving (everydayhero before) for a number of years with fundraising pages across our sporting events.

 Alzheimer's Research UK is proud to be the official charity partner of parkrun UK.